samarog/escriba/README.md

 - Add a note from the homepage and submit it.
 - Click a note to delete it individually.
 - Use "Clear" to remove all notes.
+- Create a microblog and read it later.
 - Visit the **Contact** page to send me an email.

 ---